telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_hdfs_sink.md

 ###<a name="section2.2"></a>Use cases
 Use `NGSIHDFSSink` if you are looking for a JSON or CSV-based document storage growing in the mid-long-term in estimated sizes of terabytes for future trending discovery, along the time persistent patterns of behaviour and so on.

-For a short-term historic, those required by dashboards and charting user interfaces, other backends are more suited such as MongoDB, FIWARE Comet or MySQL (Cygnus provides sinks for them, as well).
+For a short-term historic, those required by dashboards and charting user interfaces, other backends are more suited such as MongoDB, STH Comet or MySQL (Cygnus provides sinks for them, as well).

 [Top](#top)